 (c) Bill of Costs (See LR 54)

 Cost Bills behave like a motion; consequently, the Bill of Costs event is found under the Motions menu.
-The user will be prompted to select deadlines (1) for filing objections to the proposed cost bill, which is 14 days pursuant to LR 54-1, and (2) for the taxation of costs.
+The user will be prompted to select deadlines (1) for filing objections to the proposed cost bill and (2) for the taxation of costs.
 A cost bill may be submitted either on the standard form supplied by the Administrative Office or in pleading form.

 When the Cost Bill is submitted on the AO form, court staff will make a copy of the cost bill before posting.
 The document signed by the attorney will be uploaded.
 The copy will be forwarded to the judge for consideration.
 When costs are taxed, the Cost Bill form will be electronically posted to the case.